 I got to know Be A Robin through Valentino, and joined the organisation last winter.
 Shortly after I travelled to Greece for the first time.
 On top of my studies in History and German Literature at the University of Zurich, I want to engage with refugees.
 I travelled to Greece again in the summer of 2017 with the other Robins, in order to work with the people who were and still are stranded there.

 After contributing as a volunteer at temporary refugee accommodation in Berlin, and learning about the fates of the people there, upon returning to Zurich I wanted to carry on doing my bit.
 At the Kick Off event of Be A Robin these plans solidified and I joined the trip to Thessaloniki.
 In the summer of 2017 I once more operated in Greece for Be A Robin with Debora and Valentino, offering beach trips to refugee families of the area.
-I study Ethnology and Media Sciences at the University of Zurich.
+I am currently doing my Masters in European Global Studies in Basel.